Preparation disaster and emergency response

 quick reference guide—use of DoE facilities in a disaster or emergency provides principals with information regarding their role and responsibilities.

 Principals with Cyclone Shelters need to be familiar with the local Memorandum of Agreement with their LDMG for the facility.

 Under exceptional circumstances, the Principal may be approached by a Local Disaster Management Group (LDMG) or the Emergency Services to use a non-designated facility during a disaster or emergency as an Assembly Point or Evacuation Centre.
 Principals should consult with the Regional Director on the matter.
 Where circumstances may preclude the Principal from consulting, the Principal may verbally authorise the use of the facility to support the disaster or emergency operations.

 Memorandum of Agreement—Public Cyclone Shelter and Evacuation Centres ensures venue hirers accept that the agreement may be suspended if the venue is required for disaster management and operations by the Local Disaster Management Group (LDMG) or the Department of Housing and Public Works (DHPW).

 Schools should be prepared to follow instructions regarding evacuation of their area, if advised to do so by the LDMG.

 Student education and wellbeing

-The department is committed to supporting Queenslanders affected by natural disasters and provides range of resources to support students, staff and parents.
+The department is committed to supporting Queenslanders affected by natural disasters and provides range of resources to support the health and wellbeing of our students.
 Access the department's

 Students should be recorded as absent with a reason code 'N' when an extreme weather event or natural disaster means they cannot attend school.
 'N' code absences will not be counted on school report cards or in school absence data.
 For further information, refer to the